 Emotional motivators can range from fear to joy, with all levels of extremes.
 Common emotions that marketers frequently use to get their targets to act, include:

-Here are a few suggested steps for applying emotional intelligence to marketing, above and beyond the data-driven analytics from automated systems.
+Steps for applying emotional intelligence to marketing, above and beyond the data-driven analytics from automated systems.

 1. Identify the Emotional Motivators for All Your Targets: Prospects, Customers, Partners, Employees, Stakeholders, Competitors.
 Utilize human interaction to identify the emotional triggers through such mechanisms as surveys, interviews, market research and face-to-face events.